hephy-dd/eudaq-1/user/rd50_mpw3/README.md

 # Modules for the RD50_MPW3 chip, in particular the "fast-data-path"

+The following modules can be used for both the RD50-MPW3 as well as the RD50-MPW4.

 ## Building

 By default, the CMake flag is deactivated `USER_MPW3_BUILD`.
 When you activate it with the CMake parameter `-D USER_MPW3_BUILD=ON`, several modules will be built: